pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 simpler read-side code sequence comes at a cost: its load is extremely relaxed, much more so than any intuitive mental model might allow.[^hybrid-swf]

 [^hybrid-swf]: This problem feels like something we could address with a coarse epoch-based versioning scheme.
 It's however not clear to me that the result would be much simpler than `hp_read_wf`, and we'd have to steal even more bits (2 bits, I expect) from `cell_or_pin` to make room for the epoch.
+EDIT 2020-07-09: it turns out [we only need to steal one bit](#addendum-2020-07-09).

+EDIT 2020-07-09: However, see [this addendum](#addendum-2020-07-09) for a way to fix that race without affecting the fast (read) path.

 Having to help readers forward also loses a nice practical property of hazard pointers: it's always safe to spuriously consider arbitrary